What Is a Silent Auction? Complete Guide for Nonprofits

 Revenue goes to your cause.
 Proceeds minus costs support your mission.

 With silent auction software, steps 2–5 happen digitally.
 Bidders use their phones to browse, bid, and pay.
 They get outbid alerts in real time.
-Checkout happens instantly—no long lines.
+Checkout happens instantly.
+No long lines.
 Mobile bidding can increase participation by 52% and revenue by up to 30% compared to paper.

 Silent vs live vs hybrid vs super silent: comparison table